Lepidoptera: Communication

-Pheromones are commonly involved in mating rituals among species, especially moths, but they are also an important aspect of other forms of communication.
-Usually, the pheromones are produced by either the male or the female and detected by members of the opposite sex with their antennae.
+Pheromones are involved in mating rituals among species, especially moths, but they are also an important aspect of other forms of communication.
+Usually, the pheromones are produced by one sex and detected by members of the opposite sex with their antennae.
 In many species, a gland between the eighth and ninth segments under the abdomen in the female produces the pheromones.
-Communication can also occur through stridulation, or producing sounds by rubbing various parts of the body together.
+Communication can also occur through stridulation, or producing sounds by rubbing parts of the body together.

-Moths are known to engage in acoustic forms of communication, most often as courtship, attracting mates using sound or vibration.
-Like most other insects, moths pick up these sounds using tympanic membranes in their abdomens.
+Moths engage in acoustic communication, most often as courtship, attracting mates using sound or vibration.
+They pick up these sounds using tympanic membranes in the abdomen.
 An example is that of the polka-dot wasp moth (Syntomeida epilais), which produces sounds with a frequency above that normally detectable by humans (about 20 kHz).
 These sounds also function as tactile communication, or communication through touch, as they stridulate, or vibrate a substrate like leaves and stems.

-Most moths lack bright colors, as many species use coloration as camouflage, but butterflies engage in visual communication.
+Most moths lack bright coloration, instead being camouflaged, but many butterflies make use of visual communication.
 Female cabbage butterflies, for example, use ultraviolet light to communicate, with scales colored in this range on the dorsal wing surface.
 When they fly, each down stroke of the wing creates a brief flash of ultraviolet light which the males apparently recognize as the flight signature of a potential mate.
 These flashes from the wings may attract several males that engage in aerial courtship displays.

 Ecology

-Moths and butterflies are important in the natural ecosystem.
-They are integral participants in the food chain; having co-evolved with flowering plants and predators, lepidopteran species have formed a network of trophic relationships between autotrophs and heterotrophs, which are included in the stages of Lepidoptera larvae, pupae, and adults.
-Larvae and pupae are links in the diets of birds and parasitic entomophagous insects.
-The adults are included in food webs in a much broader range of consumers (including birds, small mammals, reptiles, etc.).
+Moth and butterfly caterpillars eat flowering plants, and are eaten by birds and parasitic insects.
+Adults are eaten by predators in many groups, such as birds, small mammals, and reptiles.